exp00-node/node/README.md

 ACCESS NODE

-Some records require external resolution.
+Some records are unavailable.
-Integrity not guaranteed.
+Integrity cannot be verified.

+Entry granted subject to internal review.